 “If you eat one more piece of cheese, you can go play with your toys.”

 “Dada would be very happy if you would finish just one half of your sandwich.”

 It’s possible that our approach is horribly wrong.
 Eating therapist and author Ellyn Satter maintains that once you’ve presented a healthy and balanced plate of food to your child, your job is done.
 Only your child can decide if, and how much, he or she will eat.(1)

 As much as I agree with this logic, I worry that without our finagling, pleading, maneuvering and planning, our girl would wither away to a mere shell of her already petite self.
-On the rare occasions we’ve tried to be hands-off and not force the issue of her barely half-eaten meal, inevitably we can’t help but micromanage the situation, running back to the kitchen after bath time to prepare a hasty snack of cheese, crackers and nuts.
+On the rare occasions we’ve tried to be hands-off and not force the issue of her barely half-eaten meal, inevitably we can’t help but micromanage the situation, running back to the kitchen after bath time to prepare a hasty snack.

 It’s not just mealtime that reminds us how important nutrition is when it comes to our youngest daughter, and how badly we want to get it right.
-It’s every visit to the pediatrician, when Lily steps on the scale or lines up against the measuring tape and we hold our breath, waiting to see the final sum, the result of all our tears, sweat and frustration.
-It’s the casual comments from strangers, and even friends and family, who can’t help but notice her tiny stature.
+It’s every visit to the pediatrician, when our daughter steps on the scale or lines up against the measuring tape and we hold our breath, waiting to see the final sum, the result of all our tears, sweat, and frustration.
+It’s the casual comments from strangers, and even friends and family, who can’t help but notice her stature.

 “Oh, she’s such a peanut!”

 Our daughter scowls when people look at her and call her “baby,” as if she suspects they’re not taking her seriously.
 I don’t blame her.

 When people draw attention to my daughter’s size, I feel heartbroken and guilty that my body couldn’t nourish her fully during the pregnancy.
 But I can’t let those negative feelings color the way I parent her today, because those could have a lasting impact.